opencobra/reconstructor/README.md

-# Reconstruction Curation Tool
+# Reconstructor
 This tool is for the curation of reconstruction reactions.
 It allows users to preview, save and run tests on reactions of their choice.

+It is live on http://reconstructor.chatimd.org/

-## Installation and Setup
+## Installation and Setup (to run locally)
 To get started with the Reconstruction Curation Tool, follow these steps to set up the environment on your local machine.
 ### Prerequisites
 Ensure you have the following installed: